Sharykhin/form-validation/README.md

 -------------

-If you use class via attribute onclick,for example :
+If you use the class via the attribute onclick, for example :

                 <a href="#" onclick="validation.submitForm(this,event);">Send</a>